dotnet/EntityFramework.Docs/entity-framework/core/get-started/index.md

 ## Step-by-step Tutorials

-These introductory tutorials require no previous knowledge of Entity Framework Core or a particular IDE.
-They will take you step-by-step through creating a simple application that queries and saves data from a database.
+These introductory tutorials require no previous knowledge of Entity Framework Core or any particular IDE.
+They will take you step-by-step through the creation of a simple application that queries and saves data from a database.
 We have provided tutorials to get you started on various operating systems and application types.

 Entity Framework Core can create a model based on an existing database, or create a database for you based on your model.
 There are tutorials that demonstrate both of these approaches.